advaithmalka/LitCSS/README.md

 # LitCSS
-A CSS utility library that is meant to cover classes the Bootstrap is missing
+A CSS utility library that is meant to cover classes that Bootstrap is missing

 ### Currently Version 1.2.3